 Pivotal is Jaguar Land Rover’s in-house car subscription service.
 As a result, you’re restricted to subscribing to their cars only.
 This offers drivers an opportunity to drive a premium car without a heavy financial outlay.

 Pivotal includes 1,500 monthly miles with its car subscription.
 Unlike other providers, you can’t add more miles to your plan.
 Instead, if you use more than 1,500 miles per month, you’ll pay their relatively low excess mileage charge of 20p per mile, or 40p if you exceed 2,000 miles in overage.

 You can roll your unused miles over into subsequent months, providing you stick with the same car.
 Pivotal offers drivers the opportunity to change their car every 6 months, so if you change your car, you won’t bring your unused mileage with you.
 More information is available in our Pivotal car subscription review.

-Volvo Care is another in-house car subscription service, so you can only subscribe to Volvo cars here.
+Care by Volvo is another in-house car subscription service, so you can only subscribe to Volvo cars here.

 Because their mileage is calculated per year, you’ll need to ensure your miles don’t exceed your yearly allowance over the full course of your subscription.
-Find out more about Volvo Care’s car subscription service here.
+Find out more about Care by Volvo’s car subscription service here.